Gorilla

 Puck

-Puck lived to be 38 years old and was first observed by Dian Fossey, when she was born on Dec.
-15, 1968.
-She is the mother of dominant silverback Cantsbee and her youngest offspring, Puck’s sons Cantsbee, Isabukuru and Mafunzo grew up to be the leaders of very large groups.
-Nyandwi, her youngest offspring, was often seen helping her keep up with the group in the last days of her life.
+Puck lived to be 38 years old and was first observed by Dian Fossey, when she was born on Dec.15, 1968.
+She was the mother of the famous silverback silverback Cantsbee.
+Some of her other sons also grew up to be the leaders of very large groups, including Isabukuru and Mafunzo.
+Nyandwi, her youngest daughter, was often seen helping her keep up with the group in the last days of her life.

 Puck's Offspring